-As he prepares to take charge of his 1,000th game as Arsenal manager, thoughts naturally drift back to a time before Arsene Wenger - the overriding recollection being that the "Arsenal way" was nothing of which to be overly proud, celebrated only in an ironic, self-deprecating fashion.
+As he prepares to take charge of his 1,000th game as Gunners boss, thoughts naturally drift back to a time before Arsene Wenger - the overriding recollection being that the "Arsenal way" was nothing of which to be overly proud, celebrated only in an ironic, self-deprecating fashion.

 With the benefit of hindsight - and without the red-tinted glasses of an Arsenal-obsessed child - it is easy to understand why.
 From the points deduction that followed the Old Trafford brawl to Tony Adams's spell behind bars for a drink-driving offence, bouts of indiscipline became habitual, damaging and, at times, downright embarrassing.

 The regular stream of silverware provided joy, particularly given the years of nothingness that preceded Graham's appointment, and thus a vindication of the manager's methods.
-But there remained a residual jealousy that Tottenham, rather than 'boring' or 'lucky' Arsenal, were still perceived as north London's glamour club, able to attract and cherish the talents of Chris Waddle, Paul Gascoigne and Gary Lineker.
+But there remained a residual jealousy that Tottenham, rather than 'boring' or 'lucky' Arsenal, were still perceived as north London's glamour club, able to attract and cherish the extravagant gifts of Chris Waddle and Paul Gascoigne.

 Uncertainty over the arrival of an unknown Frenchman, who looked more like a supply teacher than a football manager, quickly gave way to a sense of privilege.
 We did not know where Wenger would take us but we knew almost instantly that it would be different and, most of all, after two seasons of mediocrity, exciting.